coveooss/coveo-python-oss/coveo-stew/README.md

 This functionality is enabled by adding the following to your `pyproject.toml`:

 ```
-[tool.coveo.pyproject]
+[tool.stew]
 pydev = true
 ```

-The marker above comes with a few behavior differences in the way it interacts with pyproject and poetry:
+The marker above comes with a few behavior differences in the way it interacts with stew and poetry:

 - it cannot be packaged, published or even pip-installed
-- `pyproject ci` will skip it
+- `stew ci` will skip it
-- the `tool.poetry.dev-dependencies` section is reserved, can be generated and updated through pyproject's `pull-dev-requirements` and `fix-outdated` commands
+- the `tool.poetry.dev-dependencies` section is reserved, can be generated and updated through stew's `pull-dev-requirements` and `fix-outdated` commands

 As such, the pydev functionality is only suitable to enable seamless development between python projects in the repository.